What You Need To Know About Canadian Currency

 Sale Tax in Canada

-Don’t be shocked when you get your bill.
-Canada adds at least one sales tax and in some provinces two taxes onto any purchases made.
+Don’t be shocked when you pay for your purchase in Canada.
+Canada adds at least one sales tax and in some provinces two taxes onto any purchase you make.
 That can add as much as 15 % to your bill.
 The 5 % goods and service tax (GST) is added to most purchases no matter where in Canada you are.

 In Alberta, Nunavut, Yukon and Northwest Territories only 5 % GST is added to your bill.
-All the other provinces will add an additional 5 % to 8 % to your bill: 7 % in British Columbia.
+All the other provinces will add an additional 5 % to 8 %, 7 % in British Columbia.
 Some basic groceries, insurance and transit are exempt from taxes.